crowding/thesis/README_data.md

-`pse_25` and `pse_75` gives a confidence intervals on the PSE measurement (these are calculated by parametric bootstrap; I draw random psychometric functions using the fitted likelihood function, and find the 25and 75quantiles of the PSE)
+`pse_25` and `pse_75` gives a confidence intervals on the PSE measurement (these are calculated by parametric bootstrap; I draw random psychometric functions using the fitted likelihood function, and find the 25% and 75% quantiles of the PSE)

-`threshold` measures how much envelope motion it takes to move between 50and 75on the psychometric function. `threshold_25` and `threshold_75` give a confidence interval.
+`threshold` measures how much envelope motion it takes to move between 50% and 75% on the psychometric function. `threshold_25` and `threshold_75` give a confidence interval.

 Note that when sensitivity is low enough that you aren't entirely sure